Act I · The Grove

 His eyes go wide, realizing the summons just put a target on his back.
 He begins to run and Lae'zel catches him with the edge of her sword.
 He only manages to let out a short sharp wail.
 Hells' flames flick up from her blade, skewering him.

 A surge of silken magic engulfs the goblin butcher, still standing at the slaughter table but primed with his cleaver.
 He is engulfed in a siphoning spell, necrotic and brutal.
 His face grows hollow.
-He gasps hauntingly and bolt for the lever just outside the worg pens.
+He gasps hauntingly and bolt for the lever just outside the worg's cell.
 His hand lands before he's engulfed once again.
-The door to the pens swing open.
+The door to the cell swings open.
 With a wheezing cry, he curls up and withers into a husk.

-Shadowheart gasps and instantly swallows the guard in another curse of necrotic siphoning.
-The goblin bellows, and her hands begin to curl inward.
+Shadowheart instantly swallows the guard in her cursed spell.
+The goblin bellows and her hands begin to curl inward.

-The bear tackles her, offering a less than merciful death for the final guard.
+The bear tackles the guard, offering her a less than merciful death.

-I take a moment to grab my arm, shaking my wrist to soothe the pain.
-I stoop to gather my greatsword from the ground, pulling a cloth and wiping the blade clean.
-I turn only to find a wall of brown fur crashing into me.
+I stoop to gather my greatsword, only to find a wall of brown fur crashing into me.
 My greatsword is knocked from my hand and it skids across the cobbled floor.

 Large, raging paws dig at me.
 I pull my hood over my face and bring my knees to my chest.
 The feral beast huffs and roars, snapping at me.
 I feel the hot steam of his breath.
 I grab at his jaws, struggling to shove my fist down his throat.
 Neither one of us is making any headway.